 - Research and organize exhibit information;

-This Internship is designed for college level sophomores, juniors, or seniors who are preparing for a career in Modern History, Jewish History, German Studies, Archival Studies, Information and Library Sciences, Museum Studies, or in the related fields.
+This Internship is designed for college level sophomores, juniors, or seniors who are preparing for a career in Modern History, Jewish History, German Studies, Archival Studies, Information and Library Sciences, Museum Studies, or related fields.
 A basic understanding of Holocaust History and the History of the 20th Century is preferred.
 Applicants with language skills in German, Yiddish, Hebrew and Hungarian, basic photography skills and/or Adobe CS programs are highly encouraged to apply.
 Knowledge and experience in programming of databases for repositories and museums together with a Computer Science background is highly desirable.